 Núria Betoret (ACPV) described the progress that was being made in Valencia with its language teaching models but alerted the conference to a new set of attacks against the language since the new PP/Vox Government took office.
 In particular she discussed the threat posed by the Llei Rovira (Educational Freedom Law), set to be voted on at the end of June, which will effectively undermine the teaching of Valencian, the official language of Valencia, and which is widely seen as causing chaos in schools, undermining language rights and children’s rights, contravening numerous international treaties ratified by Spain, as well as being unconstitutional.

 The afternoon session commenced with a presentation of the Declaration of Linguistic Rights by CIEMEN President David Minoves.
-The declaration sets out the standards expected by civil society to better protect their languages and influenced the 2016 Donostia Protocol standard-setting tool which has been adopted by some councils in the Basque Country.
+The Declaration sets out the standards expected by civil society to better protect their languages and influenced the 2016 Donostia Protocol standard-setting tool which has been adopted by some councils in the Basque Country.
+CIEMEN called for a new world conference on linguistic rights and to continue the work of having the Declaration adopted by the international institutions.

 Developing Adequate Legal Protection for Education in Minoritised Languages.